-Quality indicators/criteria 1 - 5 8.
-Additio Additional for joint programmes 8.1 - t study programme promotes the fulfilment of the mission and ment of the goals of the partner universities.
-Choose mark 8.2 - t study programme has been developed by all the partner universities, re also involved in its further development.
-Choose mark 8.3 tner universities have defined the responsibility of the parties in the agreement.
-Choose mark 8.4 - t study programme conforms to the requirements and directions of and international legislation.
+Quality indicators/criteria 1 - 5 1 - 5 8.
+Additional for joint programmes 8.1 • t study programme promotes the fulfilment of the mission and ment of the goals of the partner universities.
+Choose mark 8.2 t study programme has been developed by all the partner universities, re also involved in its further development.
+Choose mark 8.3 • tner universities have defined the responsibility of the parties in the agreement.
+Choose mark 8.4 t study programme conforms to the requirements and directions of and international legislation.
 Choose mark 8.5 The joint study programme is based on the needs of the target group and of the labour market.
-Choose mark 8.6 Students are provided with advisory and support systems concerning learning and teaching at the partner universities.
-Choose mark 8.7 The cooperation contract sets out the procedure for resolving disputes concerning the execution of the joint study programme, which ensures the protection of the rights of students and teaching staff.
-Choose mark 8.8 The partner universities have agreed on how to seek feedback from students regarding the organisation and process of their study.
-Choose mark 8.9 The partner universities ensure the economic sustainability of the joint study programme.
-Choose mark 8.10 The degree awarded is justified by: 8.10.1 The learning outcomes Choose mark 8.10.2 The collaboration between/among the institutions delivering the programme Choose mark 8.11 The jointness of the programme development is effective Choose mark
+Choose mark 8.6 and the province and province of the province Choose mark 8.7 The cooperation contract sets out the procedure for resolving disputes concerning the execution of the joint study programme, which ensures the protection of the rights of students and teaching staff.
+Choose mark 8.8 graduation and a superior and a supe Choose mark 8.9 Choose mark 8.10 The degree awarded is justified by: 8.10.1 The learning outcomes Choose mark 8.10.2 The collaboration between/among the institutions delivering the programme Choose mark 8.11 The jointness of the programme development is effective.
+Choose mark

-8.12 The students' mobility between/among the collaborative institutions provide students with rewarding experiences that facilitate employability in Europe.
+The students' mobility between/among the collaborative institutions provide students with rewarding experiences that facilitate employability in Europe.